spacecolonyone/MarsCityState/README.md

 The design of the city is based on these key characteristics:
  * Economic attractiveness - while the Earth in 21st century sees a limit to its population and fierce competition over natural resources, the city on Mars will offer businesses healthy economic growth through access to fast-growing population and untapped resources
  * Development roadmap - the identity of the city will evolve around three key milestones in its development, attracting the right residents
  * Modular infrastructure - the infrastructure provides basis for the logistics in the city through an assembly of standardized reusable blocks.
-The blocks are easy to replace when damaged and to relocate when the city needs to evolve
+The blocks are easy to replace when damaged and easy to relocate when the city needs to evolve
  * Service platform - the city provides a platform for services for the needs of its residents and businesses.
-It makes it easy for businesses to start their operations and to scale fast.
+It makes it easy for businesses to start their operations and scale fast.
 It also ensures all services are safe for the residents

 ```
 Summary of the city design instead of design principles: